About This Chapter

 7. What is an Autobiographical Essay? - Definition & Examples

 In this lesson, we'll explore the definition and purpose of the autobiographical essay, including some famous literary examples.
-We'll also help you develop some tips to writing your own autobiographical essay.
+We'll also help you develop some tips for writing your own autobiographical essay.

 8. Albert Camus: Biography, Novels & Short Stories